EDUCBA

 -i prompt before every removal.

 d.
 Moving and Re-naming files – ‘mv’ command is used for moving a file from one location to another.
-This command can also be used for renaming the file as the source file gets deleted and a new file gets created.
+This command can also be used to rename the file as the source file gets deleted and a new file is created.

 Syntax–